 Driving a commercial vehicle is a big responsibility.
 Federal law requires specialized training and licensing for any commercial vehicle.
-If a driver has not had the proper training in how to handle a commercial truck, defensive driving and other safety elements, then the driver will pose a hazard on the road.
+If a driver has not had the proper training in how to handle a commercial truck, defensive driving, and other safety elements, then the driver will pose a hazard on the road.

 Unfamiliarity with roads or inexperience driving

 Any person traveling an unknown road can face driving challenges.
 This is especially true for truck drivers, sometimes driving 80,000-pound vehicles for the first time.
-If the truck driver doesn’t realize how narrow, curvy or rough a certain road was, the results can be disastrous.
+If the truck driver doesn’t realize how narrow, curvy, or rough a certain road was, the results can be disastrous.

 Driving a commercial truck is far different than navigating traffic in a passenger car.
-The amount of cargo these trucks carry has a huge impact in the driver’s ability to brake, switch lanes, and accelerate/decelerate.
+The amount of cargo these trucks carry has a huge impact on the driver’s ability to brake, switch lanes, and accelerate/decelerate.
 Federal law has struck regulations that determine how much weight a commercial truck can carry because, if overloaded, it can be detrimental to the trucker’s driving and the vehicle itself.
 Tires can experience blowouts or the truck could jackknife due to too much weight.
-Improperly secured cargo is also dangerous and can lead to injury and possible fatal accidents.
+Improperly secured cargo is also dangerous and can lead to injury and possibly fatal accidents.